 Information governance refers to the policies, procedures, processes, strategies, systems and controls implemented to manage information in an organisation so that the security and confidentiality of information is assured and so that the organisation abides by all appropriate regulatory and legal frameworks.
 Information governance provides a way for employees and others linked with the PCTU to deal consistently with the many different rules about how information is handled such as The Data Protection Act, the common law duty of confidentiality, The Freedom of Information Act, etc.

 NHS digital is commissioned by the Department of Health to develop and maintain rules, policies and guidance regarding information governance that all Health and Social Care service providers, commissioners and suppliers need to comply with.
 These rules, policies and guidance are drawn together and grouped into categories in the Data Security and Protection Toolkit, a set of information governance requirements.
 All organisations that have access to NHS patient data must provide assurances that they are practising good information governance and use the Information Governance Toolkit to evidence this.

 The PCTU has Data Security and Protection Toolkit registration and uses the framework of this Toolkit to ensure a process of continuous quality improvement in relation to information governance within the unit.
 It is expected that all persons involved in PCTU-linked studies must complete PCTU-specific Information Governance Training.

 Find out more

-Please see the PCTU's Data Security and Protection policy [PDF 771KB] (previously the Information Governance Policy) for further information.
+Please see the PCTU Data Security and Protection (IG) Policy [PDF 526KB](previously the Information Governance Policy) for further information.

 For all Information Governance queries, please contact the Information Governance Team.

-To find out more about how the PCTU shares data generated from its clinical trials and how to make a request, please visit the Data Sharing website.
+To find out more about how the PCTU shares data generated from its clinical trials and how to make a request, please visit the Data Sharing section.